SlejmUr/TarkovServer/README.md

 ## Credits
 - TheMaoci for official Research and Dump Tutorials
 - JET Team for making Tarkov Server
-- Paulov for editing Existed Tarkov Server code & soon-to-be Multi Server
+- Paulov for editing Existed Tarkov Server code
-- Apofis for soon-to-be MultiPlayer code
 - Altered Escape Team for MTGA and some of easier Server code
+- SPT-AKI Team for some of the newest Jsons
 - NBJF, Panther for Testing & Debugging
 - SlejmUr for the Original Idea

 ## Build
-Make a Ref folder next to Tarkov_Server_Csharp.sln and paste the References.\
+Make a Ref folder next to TarkovServer.sln and paste the References.\
 Open SLN in Visual Studio.\
 Build=>(Re-)Build Solution